 Capacity discipline that helped keep world airlines results aloft in 2010 may be eroding in 2011, particularly in the powerhouse Asia-Pacific region, Association of Asia-Pacific Airlines (AAPA) data suggest.
 The risk of overcapacity in the region began to appear early this year, when Jetstar, Tiger Airways, AirAsia, Lion Air, SpiceJet, IndiGo and Hong Kong Airlines announced aggressive capacity growth plans for 2011.
 Confidence in the region’s demand growth played out at this year’s ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Data Hint At Overcapacity Rising In Asia-Pacific".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Data Hint At Overcapacity Rising In Asia-Pacific".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.